datahub-project/datahub/docs/rfc/active/1778-dashboards/README.md

 They are called as [Look](https://docs.looker.com/exploring-data/saving-and-editing-looks) in Looker and [Visualization](https://redash.io/help/user-guide/visualizations/visualization-types) in Redash.
 But, irrespective of the name, charts are the different tiles which exists in a dashboard.
-Charts are mainly used for delivering some information in a visual way to make it easily understandable.
+Charts are mainly used for delivering some information visually to make it easily understandable.
 They might be using single or multiple data sources and generally have an associated query running against the underlying data source to generate the data that it will present.